"Very easy to use and intuitive"

 Shady Web Hosting Reviews

 Before we dig in, I want to tell you one reason we did this survey.
 Maybe you searched for “best web hosting” or “web host reviews”.
 That’s a good thing except that much of what you will read is manipulated.
-The hosts are typically paying affiliate marketers $50 – $200 per referral which tempts people do crazy things like create fake ratings, write fake reviews, etc. It seems to me (generally speaking) that web hosts turn a blind eye since it is to their benefit.
+The hosts are typically paying affiliate marketers $50 – $200 per referral which tempts people to do crazy things like create fake ratings, write fake reviews, etc. It seems to me (generally speaking) that web hosts turn a blind eye since it is to their benefit.

 If you think used car salesmen are bad, try web hosting marketers.
 I’m speaking generally.
 There are some good folks in this industry.
 Just be aware.

-Best & Worst Church Web Hosting
+Survey Results: Best & Worst Church Web Hosting

 We have a lot of information to share further down but let’s not beat around the bush.
 Here are the best church web hosting providers according to the churches we surveyed.
 One of the questions we asked was, “Overall, how satisfied are you with your church’s web hosting provider?”

-Above Average — Recommended
+Above Average

-1. SiteGround (9.6)
+SiteGround

 SiteGround Web Hosting

-Customer of 2 years paying $13.50/month
+Customer of 2 years

 I have sought help from their tech support staff 5 or 6 times and they have always been polite and efficient.
 Most of the time, the issue was resolved during a webchat with them.
 I chose siteground.com because it was recommended by churchthemes.com and am absolutely satisfied with the quality of service and cost.

-Customer of 2 years paying $9.95/month
+Customer of 2 years

 I have not had a problem, they have worked to resolve any issue that came up.
 I found them especially helpful when I was first starting out with WordPress.